Uncategorized

 A Vesting Assent is a legal document which transfers the ownership of normally immovable property of a Deceased person to the beneficiaries.
 Osborn concise law dictionary 8th edition– defines vesting assent as the instrument whereby a person’s representative, after the death of a tenant for life or statutory owner vests settled land in a person entitled as tenant for life or statutory owner.
 The Administrator(s) or Executor(s) of the Estate of the Deceased are the persons to execute this Vesting Assent.
 The Administrator(s) or Executor(s) if they are beneficiaries of the Estate can vest the property in themselves.
 Administration of Estates Act, 1961, Act 63 governs/regulates the administration of estates in Ghana.

 In the case of OPANIN YAW OKYERE V. OPANIN APPENTENG AND AKUA ADOMAA SUPREME COURT· CIVIL APPEAL NO. J4/17/2008 · 23 NOV 2011· The Honourable Court indicated that Section 1(1) of the Administration of Estates Act, 1961, Act 63 states that the movable and immovable property of deceased person shall devolve on his personal representatives with effect from his/her death.
-When a person dies testate or intestate, his/her estate dissolves on the executor or personal representative until vesting assent is executed for and issued to the beneficiaries or devisees; the beneficiaries and devisees have no title or locus standi over the estate until the vesting assent has been duly executed.
+When a person dies testate or intestate, his/her estate devolves on the executor or personal representative until vesting assent is executed for and issued to the beneficiaries or devisees; the beneficiaries and devisees have no title or locus standi over the estate until the vesting assent has been duly executed.
 This means that the beneficiaries do not have capacity to deal with the estate even though they are beneficiaries.
 Capacity goes to the root of every case and where the capacity of a party is challenged especially that of the Plaintiff, the court must first resolve that issue because a person without capacity cannot be given a hearing even though he may have an iron cast case.
 Capacity to institute an action is a precondition to the institute of an action in court – Yorkwa v Duah [1993/3] GBR 278.

 The court in the Yorkwa case expatiated on the issues affecting vesting assent.
 The court indicated that if the law is that a beneficiary or devisee has no title to sue or be sued until the grant to him/her a vesting assent, then what does such a person do in a situation where the estate is being mismanaged?
 It answered this question by stating that at equity, such a person should be able to mount an action to protect the estate, or to save it from being dissipated or wasted.
 The plaintiff in such an action will be acting on the basis of his/her expectant interest in the estate, not in his/her capacity as a title holder under a will or grant at customary or statutory law.